Mayerch1/TheDiscordSoundboard/readme.md

 1. Rights to join a channel (permanent)
 2. Rights to transmit audio into that channel (permanent)
-3. Rights to view all channels (provides more features)
+3. Rights to view all channels (for auto-connect)
 </br>

 ---